georgesittas/rlfap-solver/README.md

 # RLFAP Solver

-For this project, I've implemented a solver for the [Radio Link Frequency Assignment Problem](https://miat.inrae.fr/schiex/rlfap.shtml) in Python, with the help of [AIMA's CSP code repo](https://github.com/aimacode/aima-python).
-This is an NP-hard optimization problem, where we aim to provide communication channels from limited spectral resources whilst keeping to a minimum the interference suffered by those whishing to communicate in a given radio communication network.
+The [Radio Link Frequency Assignment Problem](https://miat.inrae.fr/schiex/rlfap.shtml) is an NP-hard optimization problem, where we aim to provide communication channels from limited spectral resources whilst keeping to a minimum the interference suffered by those whishing to communicate in a given radio communication network.
+The solver implemented in this repo utilizes [AIMA's CSP code repo](https://github.com/aimacode/aima-python).

 ## CSP Modelling